Iowa flood of 2008: Olin and Oxford Junction

 Oxford Junction managed to protect its water plant as well as the American Legion hall.
-Upriver, Olin suffered flooding in low-lying areas but the waters were receding by June 15.
+Upriver, Olin suffered flooding in low-lying areas but the waters receded by June 15.

 Olin sustained about $80,000 in damage.
 At least 80 homes sustained damage.

 With Oxford Junction, the nearby Cooksville area had about 30 homes evacuated.
 The city sustained damage to the road leading to the sewer treatment facility.

-The two towns were spared even greater damages by a levee breach upstream in the Massilon-Toronto region, which flooded up to 1000 acre of farmland, easing what would have been a higher crest.
+The two towns were spared greater damages by a levee breach upstream in the Massilon-Toronto region, which flooded up to 1000 acre of farmland, easing what could have been a higher crest.

 De Witt

 De Witt sits above the Wapsi, between two minor tributaries of the river.
 Areas outside the city are expected to flood, and some sandbagging is in progress.
 The expected crest near De Witt was 14 ft, near to the record set in 1993.
 The actual crest was 14.13 ft on Monday, June 18; flood stage is 11 ft.